muggy8/improbable/have-and-havenot/3gQ6l5hb.md

 Something that sounded like Mikay called at me, but I wasn't too sure.

-After clearing my eyes, I made an attempt too look around again and indeed Mikay was there.
+After clearing my eyes, I attempted to look around again and indeed Mikay was there.

 The last thing I remember clearly was going to bed last night.

-Everything else that I can remember felt fuzzy, hazy and dreamy.
+Everything else that I can remember felt fuzzy, hazy, and dreamy.

 Yet here I am in the middle of a stone platform.